TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 <img src="images/xl4015_buck_cvonly_top_left_t.png" width="50%" height="50%" />

 > [!TIP]
 > This **Buck** converter is perfectly suitable to supply power to your DIY devices as this typically requires a *constant voltage*.
+Its newer revisions come with decent *EMI* (electromagnetic interference) protection, too.
 >
-> Use as a LED power supply is *limited* as you can drive LEDs by voltage only.
-Since this board has *no constant current*, you cannot drive LEDs by current (which is the preferred way).
-Use as a *battery charger* is not possible as *constant current* is lacking.
+> Whenever your use case requires *constant voltage* though (i.e. to drive LED or use it as a battery charger), this breakout board is unsuitable.

 ### Hardware Design